Language centre visa extensions in September

 - Financial documents bank statements, bank letters, savings books etc. You need to hold your funds for a minimum of 28 days and your bank statement must be no more than 31 days old on the date you make your application

-- If you are relying on money held in your parents bank accounts you will need: Your original birth certificate with an official translation if not in English; Your parents bank statements; A signed and dated letter from your parents confirming they are supporting you financially during your studies
+- If you are relying on money held in your parents bank accounts you will need: Your original birth certificate or household register with an official translation if not in English; Your parents bank statements; A signed and dated letter from your parents confirming they are supporting you financially during your studies

 - Confirmation of Acceptance for Studies (CAS)